knutae/revolverconf-2019.2/README.md

 readelf -a bin/solskogen-release | less
 ```

 Use the `sstrip` tool from [ELFkickers](https://github.com/BR903/ELFkickers) to remove the section header table from the executable.
-They are not needed for running the program.
+It is not needed for running the program.

 ```
 SSTRIP=ELFkickers/bin/sstrip